New Jersey Field Office Project Review Guide

 STEP 3: Determine if Service Review is Needed

-• If IPaC returns a result of "There are no listed species found within the vicinity of the project," then project proponents can conclude the proposed activities will have no effect on any federally listed species under Service jurisdiction.
+• No ESA Species on the IPaC Official Species List.
+If the IPaC Official Species List indicates that "There are no listed species found within the vicinity of the project," then project proponents can conclude the proposed activities will have no effect on any ESA species under Service jurisdiction.
 Attach this No Effect Letter to the dated IPaC species list report for your records and proceed to Step 6 on this page to protect other wildlife resources.

-• Due to limited staff, NJFO is unable to provide project-specific concurrence with a no effect determination based on the IPaC species list report and Project Screening Questions.
-You can use the No Effect Letter (attached to the dated IPaC species list report and supporting documentation) to document the NJFO's policy of NOT providing concurrence with a no effect determination.
+• Due to limited staff, NJFO is unable to provide project-specific concurrence with a “no effect” determination based on the IPaC Official Species List and Project Screening Questions.
+You can use the No Effect Letter (attached to the dated IPaC species list report and supporting documentation) to document the NJFO's policy of NOT providing concurrence with a “no effect” determination.
 Proceed to Step 6 on this page to protect other wildlife resources.

-NOTE: No correspondence with the Service regarding federally listed species is necessary for no effect projects.
-However, the Service SHOULD be contacted if our general recommendations to protect other wildlife resources cannot be implemented.
+• No correspondence with the Service regarding ESA species is necessary for projects when you have used the Project Screening Questions and/or appropriate Determination Key(s) to reach “no effect” or “not likely adversely affect” determinations for ALL ESA species on the IPaC Official Species List.
+However, even in these cases, the Service SHOULD be contacted if our general recommendations to protect other wildlife resources cannot be implemented.

 • Notes about the New Jersey Landscape Project: